hediet/easy-attach/README.md

 The debugger-proxy is used to inform the background-worker that a debugger has attached.
 There seems to be no other way.
-Care has to be taken that is exits neither to early nor never.
+Care has to be taken that is exits neither too early nor never.

 ## Used Dependencies